Quickstart

 - Register your validators to the SSV network

-This tutorial assumes you already have keystores generated, or will use the code illustrated here to generate them pragmatically.
+This tutorial assumes you already have keystores, or that you will use the Create Validator Keys example to generate them programmatically.

 1. Installation